Leadership Lincoln

 Get to know your new classmates in a non-formal setting and enjoy the evening with the Steering Committee and Chamber staff.

-Hear details of the leadership class, expectations, start the dialogue for the class project and move on to learn about the rich history of Lincoln centered around agriculture and businesses that created our All-American City.
-You’ll get a glimpse into leadership 21th century style.
+You’ll get a glimpse into leadership.
+Hear details of the leadership class, expectations, and start the class project dialogue.
+Learn about the rich history of Lincoln centered on agriculture and businesses that created our All-American City.

 Explore the challenges and constraints of the budget development process, the criminal justice system and public safety operations for the City of Lincoln.
-You will have the opportunity to see the inner workings of Lincoln and the impact on residents of our county.
+You will see the inner workings of Lincoln and the impact on residents of our county.

 Civic organizations, service clubs and volunteerism are often the heart of a community.
 The impact of these organizations all have common goals to educate, prepare and serve all aspects of our population.

-Media as well the arts impact the economic cultural and social wealth of Lincoln.
-Presenters may include local artists, tours, theater and media representatives.
+Media, as well the arts, impact the economic, cultural and social wealth of Lincoln.
+Presenters may include local artists, tours, theatre and media representatives.

-Regional Issues/Transportation Jan.
-15th Transportation has played a integral part in the success of Lincoln and the surrounding areas.
-This class is devoted to overviews of the current and future plans of ground transportation in South Placer and regional air transportation in Lincoln that will affect growth and the economy.
+Regional Issues/Transportation — January 21 Transportation has played an integral part in the success of Lincoln and the surrounding areas.
+This class is an overview of current and future plans of ground transportation in South Placer and regional air transportation in Lincoln that affects growth and the economy.

-Learn about the educational spectrum in Placer County from elementary school to high school and higher education, including curriculum, governance, finance and accountability.
+Learn about education throughout Placer County from elementary to high school and higher education, including curriculum, governance, finance and accountability.

 Combined class with Rocklin and Roseville Leadership How healthy is Placer County?
-Explore current health topics, learn about the available resources and support services that deal with our community’s health and well-being.
+Explore current health topics, learn about available resources and services that support our community’s health and well-being.

-Agri-Tourism/Natural Resources Apr.
-16th Discover how the County and the City of Lincoln are embracing the surge of “Agri-tourism” to the area.
-Tour some of our local iconic businesses.
-Explore the many facets of the engines that power the economy in Lincoln.
+Discover how the County and the City of Lincoln are embracing the surge of “Agri-tourism” to the area.
+Tour some of our local iconic businesses and explore what powers the economy in Lincoln.

-Local leaders will share their journeys and offer guidance on how you can apply your new leadership skills.
-By understanding the community's history, needs and resources, you’ll be able to contribute more effectively, participate in positive change and build stronger relationships.
+Local leaders share their journeys and offer guidance on how you can apply your new leadership skills.
+By understanding the community, you can contribute more effectively, participate in positive change and build stronger relationships.

 CONGRATULATIONS!
 You made it!
-You will have an opportunity to present your class project and receive your certificate of completion.
+Your class will present the class project to the community and receive your certificate of completion.